rmcanany/SolidEdgeHousekeeper/README.md

 In addition to plain text and pattern matching, you can also use a property formula.
 The formula has the same syntax as the Callout command, except preceeded with `System.` or `Custom.` as shown in the Input Editor above.

-If the specified property does not exist in the file, you can optionally add it by enabling the `Add any property not already in file` option.
+If the specified property does not exist in the file, you can optionally add it by enabling `Add any property not already in file`.
 Note, this only works for `Custom` properties.
 Adding `System` properties is not allowed.

 To delete a property, set the Replace type to `PT` and enter the special code `%{DeleteProperty}` for the Replace string.
 As above, this only works for `Custom` properties.